Sahilarneja/Grocery-Store-Backend/README.md

 # Grocery-Store-Backend
 This is the README file for the Grocery Backend Application, which is a Node.js-based web application designed for managing grocery-related operations.
-This application provides CRUD functionality for both admins and users, along with user registration and authentication using bcrypt for password hashing.
+This application provides CRUD functionality for both admins and users, along with user registration and authentication using bcrypt for password hashing.<br>

 Usage:
--Admins can perform CRUD operations on products and categories.
+-Admins can perform CRUD operations on products and categories.<br>
--Users can view products, add to the cart, and place orders.
+-Users can view products, add to the cart, and place orders.<br>
--User & Admin registration and authentication are handled.
+-User & Admin registration and authentication are handled.<br>

 Acknowledgments: